-The Liver is one of the human body; and when it the powers of the system stronger is almost entirely action of the Layer for the functions; when the stoare at fault, and the whole quence of one organ-the its duty.
-For the diseases proprietors has made it his than twenty years, to find counteract the many deliable.
+The Liver is one of the human body; and when it the powers of the system stomach is almost entirely action of the Liver for the functions; when the stoare at fault, and the whole quence of one organ-the its duty.
+For the disenses proprietors has made it his than twenty years, to find counteract the many deliable.